Xinheng-He/pyemma_toy/README.md

 To run it, just type python pyemma_hxh.py in your cmd.
 It needs around 10 minutes to run on a normal computer.

 In my simulation data, I read all trajectories to extract structure and do tICA analysis.
-My dis_thr is much smaller (0.1 for activation parameters, 0.03 for tICA) than what is in the toy model.